tbttin/notes/markdowns/commonmark-spec.md

   3. paragraph "Foo bar - baz"
   4. heading "Foo bar", paragraph "baz"

-How to achive them?
+How to get them?

 ## Indented code blocks

-- **List item ownership > code block indentations** (of course)
+- **List item ownership > code block indentations**

   ```
-    ..-.Foo
+    ..-.List

-    ....bar
+    ....List item
   ```

 - **Indented code blocks < paragraphs**.
-This allows hanging indents and the like:
+(This allows hanging indents and the like):

   ```
     Foo
     ....bar
   ```

-  And indented code can occur immediately before and after other kinds of blocks
+  And indented code can occur immediately before and after other kinds of blocks:

   ```
     # Heading